 Is cauliflower good for you?

-It's also a good source of vitamin C, folate, pantothenic acid, Vitamin B6, choline, manganese, potassium and antioxidants.
+It contains many nutrients and is a good source of vitamin C, folate, pantothenic acid, Vitamin B6, choline, manganese, potassium and antioxidants.

 Is cauliflower keto friendly?

-Yes, yessirree this is one of my favorite keto rice alternatives.
+Yes!
+This is one of my favorite keto rice alternatives.
 One cup contains about 96 calories and 4g net carbs.
 It’s a perfect addition to a low-carb or keto diet.

 Is cauliflower low-FODMAP?